Teaching Associate in Literary Linguistics, Faculty of Arts

 I teach across a range of modules both at BA and MA level, especially in the area of literary linguistics.
 This academic year, I teach the modules Research in Literary Linguistics (Q34207) and Narratology (Q34171), as well as contributing to the modules Literary Linguistics (Q32106), Advanced Stylistics (Q33125), Essentials of English (Q3112S), and Language & Context (Q31103).

 My research falls into the areas of stylistics, corpus linguistics, and translation studies.
-In my work, I combine these discipline to devise novel ways of studying and comparing original texts and translations.
+In my work, I combine these disciplines to devise novel ways of studying and comparing original texts and translations.
 I have worked extensively on a corpus stylistic approach to literary translation, focusing on Joseph Conrad's Heart of Darkness and its translations into Italian.
 My current research builds on the idea of translation as a manipulative process and concentrates on studying the translator's textual interventions and their effect on the reading of the text.
 I have been recently working on corpus methods to disambiguate and analyse the style of the translator, as opposed to the style of the original author, as well as exploring the possibility of using surveys and psycholinguistic methods to investigate the effects that textual alterations can have on the reading of a translation.

 Trent BuildingThe University of Nottingham